nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Aspect: How `findInt` executes:**

 * **Alternative 1 (current choice):** Finds all batchmates whose interests match all interests specified (i.e. a superset of those specified).
     * Pros: A specific search to find batchmates who have the same interests as the student.
-(Specifying `AI` and `SWE` will result in a batchmate whose interests are `AI`, `SWE` and `algo` to be displayed).
+(Specifying `ai` and `swe` will result in a batchmate whose interests are `ai`, `swe` and `algo` to be displayed).
     * Cons: Search might be too narrow since it excludes batchmates that have some but not all the interests specified.
-(Specifying `AI` and `SWE` will not result in a batchmate whose only interest is `AI` to be displayed).
+(Specifying `ai` and `swe` will not result in a batchmate whose only interest is `ai` to be displayed).

 * **Alternative 2:** Finds all batchmates whose interests match at least one of the interests specified.
     * Pros: A more general search might be useful for finding a greater number of batchmates who share some of the interests as the student.